 GED Education refers to the way how people acquire a GED diploma.
 The GED credential, also known as High School Equivalency Diploma, is issued by states if students have passed the 4 GED subject tests.

-GED (General Education Development) Diploma is for individuals who could not finish High School.
+The GED (General Education Development) diploma is for individuals who could not finish high school.

-In most states, there is no requirement of attending preparation classes before signing up for the four GED® exams.
+In most states, there is no requirement to attend preparation classes before signing up for the four GED® sub-exams.

 Usually, within a year or less, students can get prepared for the GED exam.
 The GED exam is administered by states.

 It’s the state’s responsibility to designate test locations, test centers, test times and dates, and whether online testing is possible in that specific state.

 You can find a local GED test center near you, but today, you can also take the GED exam in an online proctored (O.P.) format.